anzarlv/QCseq/README.md

 The *QCpca* function performs a principal component analysis (PCA) on key scRNAseq QC metrics.
 The PCA reduces the data to 2 main dimensions (PCx and PCy).
-Defaults is PC1 and PC2 which capture the greatest sources of variation among the cells.
+Defaults are PC1 and PC2 which capture the greatest sources of variation among the cells.
 The function returns a `ggplot2` (Wickham, 2016) gplot PCA scatter plot labeled by QC rank score.
 Furthermore, the *QCpca* function makes use of the prcomp function from